Level 3 Background Check Is NOT Federal (Sanctions & FACIS Explained)

 What’s the Federal Exclusion List?

-The Federal Exclusion list is compiled and managed by the Office of Inspector General, which is able to exclude certain individuals and agencies from taxpayer-funded programs for a number of reasons, including fraud.
+The Federal Exclusion List is compiled and managed by the Office of Inspector General, which is able to exclude certain individuals and agencies from taxpayer-funded programs for a number of reasons, including fraud.

 • To access the federal exclusion list, visit the OIG website.